mattbun/mattbun.github.io/content/posts/2025-11-23-smtn/index.md

   - linux
 ---

 One of the unsung heroes of my personal Linux server setups is a simple Node.js application I wrote called [smtp-pushover](https://github.com/mattbun/smtp-pushover).
-It's a simple [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) (email sending) server that forwards any email it receives to [Pushover](https://pushover.net/).
+It's an [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) (email sending) server that forwards any email it receives to [Pushover](https://pushover.net/).

 I recently rewrote it in Go and published the new version as [smtn](https://github.com/mattbun/smtn).
 It supports other notification services now!